To Prove Four Color Theorem: A New Method To Reduce Graphs

 \section{A New Method To Reduce Graphs}

-In this section, we will show that a chromatic number $5$ graph $G(V,E)$ can be reduced by minor actions to be a smaller graph whose chromatic number is $\geq 5$, otherwise there is a vertex $v\in V$ such that $G'=G\setminus v$ is a $3$-connected chromatic number $4$ graph and $N(v)$ is $G'$'s kernel vertices.
+In this section, we will show that if a $5$-chromatic graph $G(V,E)$ cannot be reduced by minor actions to be a smaller graph whose chromatic number is $\geq 5$, then it is at least $4$-connected; and it has a subgraph $G_s=(V_s,E_s)$ with vertex $v\in V_s$ such that $G'=G_s\setminus v$, which is a $3$-connected and $4$-chromatic graph and $N(v)$ is a set of kernel vertices of $G'$.
 In this paper, when we say a graph is $n$-connected, it means the graph is connected after removing arbitrary $(n-1)$ vertices.